PKU-Alignment/align-anything/README.md

 ### Gradio Web UI

-To launch a Gradio demo locally, please run the following commands one by one.
-If you plan to launch multiple model workers to compare between different checkpoints, you only need to launch the controller and the web server *ONCE*.
+To launch a Gradio demo locally, follow these steps by running the commands one by one.
+If you intend to launch multiple model workers to compare different checkpoints, you only need to launch the controller and the web server *ONCE*.

 ```mermaid
 flowchart BT